How to upload and share a font on Sketchbug

 Drag and drop your font file onto the upload area, or click to choose it from your device.
 Sketchbug accepts .ttf, .otf, .woff, and .woff2 files up to 8 MB.

-5. Name it and add a description (optional)
+5. Name it, pick a style, and add a description (optional)

 Before uploading, you can: